Astronomy Picture of the Day

 These include mirror sites,

-new media mirror sites as listed above, and
+new media mirror sites as listed above, yearly calendars, and

 that you include a small copyright notice in a corner of your